LimePoint/opschain/docs/getting_started/README.md

 export opschain_projectCode=web
 ```

-_Note: This setting can be overridden by specifying a `--project-code` explicitly on the command line._
+_Note: This setting can be overridden by specifying a `--project-code` explicitly on the command line.
+It can also be set in your [CLI configuration](../reference/cli.md#opschain-cli-configuration-settings) if you are always working in the same project._

 #### Create OpsChain properties